A few days ago, I was reminded of why I try to avoid being on a payment plan.

-I find it interesting (and sometimes frustrating) that even when you set out to have a new mindset, almost everyone around you can make you feel like a freak of nature for not following what’s considered normal.
+I find it interesting (and sometimes frustrating) that when you set out to have a new mindset, others can make you feel like a freak of nature for not following what’s considered normal.
 America is fixated with the “buy now, pay later” mentality, to the point that it’s considered weird if you choose to (gasp!) save your money and pay for something all at once.
 As you can see from my experience, even the no-interest payment options come with consequences if you’re late just once.
 In most cases, I think payment plans create a false sense of security and perpetuate a culture of being comfortable with debt.
 The next time I have the money to make a purchase in full, I’ll have to read my own post before I fall for the payment plan trap.

 I love this post, it’s very true that payment plans can be tricky, if you miss a payment then they would want to pile a load of fees on top.
 It’s the same for loan companies, they’ll give you a small loan with the highest interest rates they can give and once you miss that one payment after making 5 consecutive payments, that happy trigger finger moves quick to hit the interest bottom and then you’re stuck dealing with that.
 Loans and payments will always be trap.